jumperb/Hodor/README.md

 ```

 ##How to use extend invoke feature
-Is your appDelegate very very large? and you want to put these code to a coherenct place. if you has a object , you can use notification to meet the requirement. but if you don't has a object, how ?
+Is your appDelegate very very large? and you want to put these code to a coherenct place. if you have an object , you can use notification to meet the requirement. but if you don't has a object, how ?

 you can try use this solution: "extend invoke". it can dispatch invoke to your coherenct place.